 My strategy I used in the past for Lending Club, and the strategy I’ll still be using to some degree:

 - Less than $10,000: I believe I’ll still be sticking with mostly loans below $10,000.
-Lower amounts mean higher likelihood of payback of the loan.
+Lower amounts mean a higher likelihood of payback of the loan.

 - A & B credit rating: This is where I’m straying a bit, accepting loans for borrowers with poor FICO scores, but otherwise good histories and employment situations.